nativescript-vue/nativescript-vue.org/content/docs/en/elements/extras/side-drawer.md

 Vue.use(RadSideDrawer);
 ```

-You can do that inside a `.vue` file or inside the `app.js` which bootstraps
+You can do that inside a `.vue` file or inside the `app.js` which bootstraps your NativeScript-Vue application.
-your vue-nativescript application.

 ## Basic use

-You can now use the component on your `.vue` file.
+You can now use the component in your `.vue` file.

 ```html
 <Page>